fedi-e2ee/public-key-directory-specification/Specification.md

 This removes the TOTP shared secret for this instance stored in the Public Key Directory.

 This disables TOTP verification for BurnDown messages issued by the entire instance.

+This operation **MUST** fail if there is no TOTP secret enrolled for an instance.

 See the [corresponding JSON REST API endpoint](#post-apitotpdisenroll) for details.